mistermichaelll/WMATA.jl/README.md

 * **Minutes:** minutes until arrival.
 Can be a numeric value, ARR (arriving), BRD (boarding), ---, or empty.

 ## station_list()
 Returns a DataFrame of station location and address information based on a given LineCode.
-Omit the *LineCode* to return all stations.
+Use `LineCode = "All"` to return all stations.

-*LineCode* - can be empty or one of the following two-letter abbreviations:
+*LineCode* - can be "All" or one of the following two-letter abbreviations:
 * RD - Red
 * YL - Yellow
 * GR - Green